-Sisyphus, the SLUH Magazine of Literature and Art, now in its 42nd year of publication, aims to promote good writing and artwork in the SLUH community and to give that community a chance to appreciate the fine work being done in the school.
+Sisyphus, the SLUH Magazine of Literature and Art, now in its fifth decade of publication, aims to promote good writing and artwork in the SLUH community and to give that community a chance to appreciate the fine work being done in the school.

-Twice each year, at the end of January and the beginning of May, Sisyphus publishes stories, poems, personal essays, drawings, and photographs from students, teachers, and staff at SLUH.
+Sisyphus publishes stories, poems, personal essays, drawings, and photographs from students, teachers and staff at SLUH.

 The student literary editors encourage writers to submit their work and then meet to select the manuscripts, which are considered anonymously.
 The student art editors gather and select the artwork and then prepare it for publication.
+Student layout editors design the magazine's appearance.
 Frank Kovarik and Rich Moran are the moderators.
 These moderators are indebted to their colleagues in English and Fine Arts, who coach students to write and draw.

 About the Magazine's Name